joachimdieterich/laravel-curriculum-adminlte3/readme.md

 ### json-fields in MariaDB

-If migrations failing with the following message:
+If migrations failing with the following message (MariaDB Version < 10.2.7):

 ```